brug-be/articles_of_association/README.md

 ### Article 7.
 Register

-The association maintain a register of the full members, under the responsibility of the board.
+The association maintains a register of the full members, under the responsibility of the board.
 All decisions of admission or termination of full members are registered at the request of the Board.